NEOZEO64/InventoryTool/README.md

 # Inventory management tool

 - inventory.json contains all my electronic parts.
 I want to build an analog synthesizer so they have become more and more.
-I loose the overview right now.
+I am loosing the overview right now.
 - This tool should provide **clarity**, what components I have.
 - This tool should answer the following questions
     - Can I build the device I want?
 Enough parts?